Raziur306/rail-bangla-bot/README.md

 Rail Bangla Bot is an automated ticket booking and notification system for Bangladesh Railway.
 It simplifies ticket purchasing by automatically checking availability, booking tickets, and notifying users of available seats in real-time.

-<p style="color:red;"><strong>Disclaimer:</strong> This tool is for educational purposes only and not for commercial use.
-Users assume full responsibility for any use case or issues encountered.</p>
+:warning: **Disclaimer:** This tool is for educational purposes only and not for commercial use.
+Users assume full responsibility for any use case or issues encountered.

 ## Features
 - **Automated Ticket Booking**: Automatically books tickets when they become available.